jumogehn/vimrc/README.rst

 - `Github Page <http://jeonghum.github.io/vimrc/>`_ is added   2013.5.26
 - Install script(install.sh) is added     2013.1.31
 - LLVM vimrc is added                     2013.1.30
-- LICENSE of LLVM is added and applied    2013.1.30
 - Install Guide is updated                2013.1.30

 About